15 Fun Facts About Betty White

 12. A Facebook campaign made White the oldest person to ever host Saturday Night Live.

 In 2010, a Facebook group called Betty White To Host SNL … Please? gathered so many fans (nearly a million) and so much media attention that SNL executive producer Lorne Michaels was happy to make it happen.
 At 88 years old, White set a new record.
 Her episode, for which many of the show's female alums returned, also won rave reviews, and gave the show's highest ratings in 18 months.
 White won her fifth Emmy for this performance.

-In 2014, White earned her 21st Emmy nod—and her third in a row for Outstanding Host for a Reality or Reality-Competition Program—for the senior citizen-centric prank show Betty White's Off Their Rockers.
+In 2014, White earned an Emmy nod for Outstanding Host for a Reality or Reality-Competition Program for the senior citizen-centric prank show Betty White's Off Their Rockers.
 She was 92.
 She also holds the record for the longest span between Emmy nominations, between her first (1951) and last (so far).

 The key to aging gracefully has nothing to do with health food as far as White is concerned.
 In 2011, her Hot in Cleveland co-star Jane Leeves dished on White's snacking habits, "She eats Red Vines, hot dogs, French fries, and Diet Coke.
 If that's key, maybe she's preserved because of all the preservatives."
 Fellow co-star Wendie Malick concurred, "She eats red licorice, like, ridiculously a lot.
 She seems to exist on hot dogs and French fries."